-Finally, it’s not hard to find green and ethical clothing in mainstream stores.
-While it’s a great thing in concept that fair trade and sustainable fabrics are in front of millions of shoppers, green claims are worth checking out.
+Finally, it’s not hard to find green and ethical clothing in mainstream stores any more.
+While it’s a great thing that fair trade and sustainable fabrics are in front of millions of shoppers, green claims are worth checking out.
 Green America looked into popular brands with “green” offerings, Madewell, Target, Everland, and H&M to see if they are truly green or just greenwashing.

 Fair Trade at Madewell and Target